 This is a sarcastic expression that mocks talkative people.

 A tutu is an outfit that a ballerina wears.

 It was very important when God called a person's name twice.
-It indicated an urgency.
-Here are four examples when God used the double name to get the person's quick attention:
+It indicates an urgency.
+Here are examples from the Bible when God used a double name to get a person's quick attention:

 - When Abraham was about to sacrifice his son Isaac, God called out to him, “Abraham!
 Abraham!”
 (Genesis 22:11).

 - In Jacob's old age, Joseph invited his father to move to Egypt to be with him, God called Jacob's birth twice, “Jacob, Jacob” (Genesis 46:2; Genesis 35:9-15).

 - When God spoke to Moses from the burning bush, He called out, “Moses!
 Moses!”
 (Exodus 3:4).